CatThicc/CatX/README.md

 ## CatX
-A Minecraft plugin similar to Essentials from release version 1.0.0 to 1.16.4.
+A Minecraft plugin similar to Essentials for release version 1.0.0 (and more soon).
 This is mainly a learning experience for me, but if you wanna use the plugin, go for it.

 ## Releases
 [Latest](https://github.com/CatThicc/CatX/releases/latest)